 Since pension providers also use the PAYE system to deduct tax from your pension income, this page is also relevant to you if you are receiving pension income.

 You should be able to view your PAYE tax code in your personal tax account that you can read more about in our ‘Tax basics’ section.

-There are three parties involved in the PAYE process – HMRC, your employer and you.
+There are three parties involved in the PAYE process – HMRC, your employer (or pension provider) and you.